guighub/Celeste64-Mario/ReadMe.md

  - The Celeste IP and everything in the `Content` folder are owned by [Maddy Makes Games, Inc](https://www.maddymakesgames.com/).
  - The `Source` folder, with exceptions where noted, is [licensed under MIT](Source/License.txt).
  - The `Source/Audio/FMOD` folder contains bindings and binaries from FMOD.
- - We're fine with non-commercial Mods / Levels / Fan Games using assets from the `Content` folder as long as it's clear it is not made by the Celeste team or endorsed by us.
+ - This is an unofficial mod of Celeste 64 that was not created or endorsed by the Celeste team.